 If you’re like many Americans, you probably know a thing or two about economic uncertainty.
 A recent study by the First National Bank of Omaha found that nearly half of all Americans expect to be living paycheck to paycheck throughout the coming year.
 And 53% of those surveyed said that they don’t have a rainy-day fund that would cover three months of their basic living expenses.

 In this rocky economy, it can be tough to set aside money for emergencies.
 But achieving a stable financial future is within your reach, no matter what your income is.
 Most financial experts would agree that the solution is making a solid budget.

 Making a budget – and sticking to that budget – is a great way to take charge of your finances.
 That’s because budgeting is all about cold, hard, numbers.
 Budgeting will keep you from overspending and will help you reach your financial goals, little by little.
-Keep reading for a rundown of some of the best budgeting methods and tools out there.
+We've provided an easy to use budget template to get you started, but keep reading for a rundown of some of the best budgeting methods and tools out there.

 What kind of budget is right for me?

 It might take a little bit of trial and error to find the right kind of budget for you.
 Depending on your personality and your goals, you might need a more hands-on approach, or you might prefer an approach that focuses on savings.
 Here are a few of the most popular budgeting styles.

 The line item, or zero balance budget is what most people envision when they hear the word “budget.”
 To get started, just make a list of all the different things you spend money on each month.
 You list will probably include items like rent, groceries, and utilities.
 Next to each line item, put a target sum of money: that’s the amount that you should be spending on that item each month.

 The grand total of your line items should be equal to, or less than, the amount you earn each month.
 If it isn’t, you’ll need to adjust accordingly.
 Making a zero-balance budget can help you figure out where you’re overspending and where you can cut back in order to live within your means.